Revolutionary War Museum Surrenders

 CRIMMINS: Park Service spokesman Phil Sheridan says the government is going to trade an acre of urban real estate with the ARC.

-Mr. PHIL SHERIDAN (National Park Service): The land we're standing on will no longer belong to the American people.
+PHIL SHERIDAN: The land we're standing on will no longer belong to the American people.
 It'll belong to the American Revolution Center.
 And the 78 acre parcel they own inside the boundary of Valley Forge will go to the National Park Service for the American people.

-Mr. GERRY LENFEST (Philanthropist): With that cloud over our head, we couldn't really go out and run a campaign to raise money.
+GERRY LENFEST: With that cloud over our head, we couldn't really go out and run a campaign to raise money.
 Well, you know, the National Park Conservation Association sort of hamstrung us.
 But this is a better location than Valley Forge and we're all extremely excited.

-Ms. MERYL LEVITZ (Philadelphia Tourism Marketing Corporation): They could think of it as they now have an outpost right on Independence Mall that can get more people to go out to Valley Forge, which is something they didn't have before.
+MERYL LEVITZ: They could think of it as they now have an outpost right on Independence Mall that can get more people to go out to Valley Forge, which is something they didn't have before.

 CRIMMINS: For NPR News, I'm Peter Crimmins in Philadelphia.